sigmacomputing/sigmaquickstarts/site/sigmaguides/src/08_2023_first_friday_features/08_2023_first_friday_features.md

 <strong>IMPORTANT:</strong><br> This feature is currently in Beta and subject to quick, iterative changes.
 As a result, the latest product version may differ from the contents of this document.
 </aside>

-**New connection schema and dimension tables**
+**New connection schema and dimension tables:**<br>
-The Sigma Audit Logs connection now features a `SIGMA_SHARED` schema with dimension tables containing information about your Sigma organization's resources, objects, assets, etc.
+The Sigma Audit Logs connection now features a `SIGMA_SHARED` schema, with dimension tables containing information about your Sigma organization's resources, objects, assets, etc.

 <img src="assets/fff_08_01.png" width="300"/>